What is Valuation Modeling in Excel?

-Valuation modeling in Excel may refer to several different types of analysis, including discounted cash flow (DCF), comparable trading multiples, precedent transactions, and ratios such as vertical and horizontal analysis.
-The above types of analysis may be built from scratch in Excel or may use an existing template/model.
+Valuation modeling in Excel may refer to several different types of analysis, including discounted cash flow (DCF) analysis, comparable trading multiples, precedent transactions, and ratios such as vertical and horizontal analysis.
+The various types of analyses may be built from scratch in Excel or may use an existing template/model.
 This type of work is commonly performed by a wide range of finance professionals.

-There are many reasons to perform valuation modeling in Excel, and professionals across a wide range of industries spend a significant amount of time doing this type of work.
+There are many reasons to perform valuation modeling in Excel, and professionals across a wide range of industries spend a significant amount of time doing exactly this kind of work.
+The reasons include:

-As noted above, there are three main methods (and many more) for valuing a company.
-Discounted cash flow or DCF analysis is the most detailed method and often the most relied upon approach.
+As noted above, there are three primary methods for valuing a company.
+Discounted cash flow, or DCF, analysis is the most detailed method, and often the most relied upon approach.
 Below is a description of how to perform each type of modeling.

 For a more detailed explanation, read this step-by-step guide to DCF modeling.

-This approach to valuation modeling in Excel is very different than a DCF model.
-In the Excel method, instead of determining a company’s intrinsic value (as above), an analyst will look at the valuations of other publicly traded companies and compare them to the businesses they wish to value.
+The comparable multiples valuation modeling approach in Excel is very different from that of a DCF model.
+With this method, instead of determining a company’s intrinsic value (as above), an analyst will look at the valuation multiples of other publicly traded companies and compare them to that of the business(es) they wish to value.
 Common examples of valuation multiples include EV/Revenue, EV/EBITDA, EV/EBIT, Price/Earnings, and Price/Book.